UniversalDependencies/UD_French-FTB/README.md

 # Origin
-The French Treebank annotation project has a long history of intermediate releases, culminating with [the official 1.0 version](http://ftb.linguist.univ-paris-diderot.fr/index.php?langue=en), available since January 2017.
+The French Treebank annotation project began in 1997 and has a long history of intermediate releases, culminating with [the official 1.0 version](http://ftb.linguist.univ-paris-diderot.fr/index.php?langue=en), available since January 2017.

-For comparability reason with published parsing results, we derived the UD_French-FTB from the versions released for the SPMRL Shared Tasks (2013,2014).
+The official reference is (Abeillé et al. 2003).

 Some notable versions have been used for research in  statistical parsing:
 * 2004: whole set of sentences used by Arun et al. 2005 , without any functional annotations ;
 * 2007: version with 12.531 sentences with functional annotations, used e.g. in Candito et al. 2010 ;
 * 2010: version with 15.922 sentences with functional annotations, used e.g. in Green et al., 2011 ;
 * 2013: version with 18.535 sentences with functional annotations, used for the [SPMRL 2013, 2014 shared tasks](http://dokufarm.phil.hhu.de/spmrl2014/doku.php).

+To ease comparison with published parsing results, we derived the UD_French-FTB from the version released for the SPMRL Shared Tasks (2013, 2014).

 # Splitting
 The whole corpus contains 18,535 sentences and 456,576 tokens.